Asian Pacific Thematic Historic District

-The Asian Pacific Thematic Historic District (APTHD), San Diego's historic Chinatown, is an eight-block district adjacent to and in part overlapping with the Gaslamp Quarter Historic District.
-The APTHD is bounded by Market Street on the north, 2nd Ave. on the west, 6th Ave. on the east and J St. on the south.
+The Asian Pacific Thematic Historic District (APTHD) is a historic Chinatown in San Diego, California.
+It is an eight-block district adjacent to and in part overlapping with the Gaslamp Quarter.
+The district is bounded by Market Street to the north, 2nd Ave. to the west, 6th Ave. to the east and J St. to the south.
 22 structures are considered historically contributing.

 History

 San Diego's Chinatown began in the area in the 1860s, settled by abalone fishermen.
 The area was once a thriving Chinatown full of Chinese and Chinese-Americans.
 However, in present day, the area no longer has an especially large Chinese population.
 After returning from service in World War II, Chinese-Americans moved to other areas of San Diego.
 The area was finally concluded as a Historic District during the redevelopment of the Gaslamp Quarter in the 1980s and 90s, when eventually dozens of Chinese owned businesses closed and the majority of the Chinese population began to dissipate.

 The area was not only home to the Chinese community in San Diego, but was also shared by the Japanese and Filipino communities.

 The City of San Diego designated the area a historic district in 1987.

 A "makeover" by the Centre City Development Corporation is scheduled for completion in 2012.